bazel-contrib/vscode-bazel/CONTRIBUTING.md

 The best place to start is probably their [guide](https://code.visualstudio.com/api/get-started/your-first-extension).

-Once somewhat familiar with the process, you just need to checked out this project, do an `npm install` to get the required packages into the local checkout's *node_modules* and then open the directory in VS Code.
+Once somewhat familiar with the process, you just need to check out this project, do an `npm install` to get the required packages into the local checkout's *node_modules* and then open the directory in VS Code.
 There are already tasks configured to build/debug the extension.
 Note: having the released